ledgerone/fabric-ledgerone/docs/source/fabric_model.rst

 Ledger Features
 ---------------

-The ledger is the sequenced, tamper-resistant record of all state transitions in the fabric.
+The ledger is the sequenced, tamper-resistant record of all state transitions in the fabric-ledgerone.
 State transitions are a result of chaincode invocations ('transactions') submitted by participating parties.
 Each transaction results in a set of asset key-value pairs that are committed to the ledger as creates, updates, or deletes.